AjayBadrinath/WordleForToday/README.md

 #Just a side note
-Since the wordle domain was acquired by nyc .Hope that they do not  mess up the source html file But as of now this tool works!!!
+Since the wordle domain was acquired by nyc .Hope that they do not  mess up the source html file md5 hashes do remain the same as it was previously
+But as of now this tool works!!!